Starfall-Robles/Blender-2-G-MIC/README.md

-Overview of features at YouTube:
+Overview of script features at YouTube:

 **1. Creative Imagery with Blender-2-G'MIC**